samuelselasi/alx-system_engineering-devops/0x19-postmortem/README.md

 ### Summary

-From 6:00 AM to 7:50 PM GMT, reuests to Holberton API hosted on `web stack debugging #3` sandbox resulted in 500 error response messages.
+From 6:00 AM to 7:50 PM GMT, reuests to Holberton API hosted on [0x17-web_stack_debugging_3](../0x17-web_stack_debugging_3) sandbox resulted in 500 error response messages.
 Any applications that rely on this API returned errors or had reduced functionality.
 At its peak, the issue affected 100% of traffic to this API infrastructure.
 The root cause of this outage was a typing mistake in configuration files that caused to API to malfunction.

 ### Timeline (all GMT)

 * 5:45 AM: Configuration push behins
 * 5:46 AM: Outage begins
-* 6:00 AM: Pagers alerted teams(Alx released web stack debugging #3)
+* 6:00 AM: Pagers alerted teams(Alx released [0x17-web_stack_debugging_3](../0x17-web_stack_debugging_3))
 * 7:30 PM: Check status of Aache2(running)
 * 7:40 PM: Check PHP configuration files and fix wp-settings.php
 * 7:49 PM: Server restarts begin